Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 ### Cloud Ray Pup

-This young individual has is Large, translucent, and relatively delicate for its size.
+This young individual is Large, translucent, and relatively delicate for its size.
 It's a Level 21 Minion Skirmisher.
-Pups fly around in clusters near other creatures that can provide them with food - most commonly cloud ray eldersbut sometimes other aerial predators that tend to leave lots of left-overs.
+Pups fly around in clusters near other creatures that can provide them with food - most commonly cloud ray elders, but sometimes other aerial predators that tend to leave lots of left-overs.
 If their intended prey is still moving, they sting it until it stops, and then set down to eat.